POSYDON-code/POSYDON/docs/_source/components-overview/machine_learning/initial_final_interp.rst

 Using the Interpolator
 ======================

-Once the interpolator has been trained or loaded from a .pkl file it can be used to accomplish various tasks which most commonly are to classify a track into its class given an input vector and or to approximate a final vector given an input vector.
+Once the interpolator has been trained or loaded from a :samp:`pkl` file it can be used to accomplish various tasks which most commonly are to classify a track into its class given an input vector and or to approximate a final vector given an input vector.

 .. code-block:: python